JakeSteam/blog-personal/_posts/2023-01-08-complete-guide-to-forza-horizon-5-badges.md

 ### Limited edition badges

-Unfortunately these were all unlocked during various seasonal events, and no longer seem obtainable.
-Most are from the 10 year anniversary series between October-November 2022.
+Unfortunately these are all unlocked during various seasonal events, and no longer seem obtainable.
+Most are from the 10-year anniversary series between October-November 2022.

 They were very easy to unlock by just playing the game each week and completing the festival tasks, hopefully a future update provides an alternative way to earn them.
 No content should be unobtainable for new players eventually!